Early Childhood Professional Learning

 Individual Lecture: $45 per teacher | $30 per full-time student

-Lectures will be held from February to November during the second week of each month (except April, when they will be held during the first week).
+Lectures will be held from February to November during the second week of each month.

 Te Whāriki: Tracking progress in early childhood learning in April

 Wendy Lee, Educational Leadership Project, with teachers from Roskill South Kindergarten

 This lecture is available as a recording - click HERE to register to view.

 In the latest version of ‘Weaving Te Whāriki’, we explored the notion of tracking learning progress within the principles of Te Whāriki.
 Why is this essential?
 Firstly, Te Whāriki (English version, 2017 p.7) emphasises the development of knowledge, skills, attitudes and dispositions that support lifelong learning.”
 As global citizens in a rapidly changing and increasingly connected world, children need to be adaptive, creative and resilient.
 They need to learn ‘how to learn’ so that they can engage with new contexts, opportunities and challenges.
 Progress is therefore about becoming a ‘life-long learner’.
 But the learning described in Te Whāriki is also multi-faceted and complex.
 Knowledge, skills, attitudes and dispositions are all woven and entangled together.
 Hence, we need to address the notion of assessing progress without being prescriptive in ways that separate knowledge or skills into discrete baskets that then damage and destroy the interconnected weavings and entanglements.